 - Uwe Thiele (Münster, Germany)

-The seminar will start on Sunday, October 9, at 7pm with a welcome dinner at the Frankonian restaurant 'Oskar' (Maximilianstrasse 33).
+The seminar will start on Sunday, October 9, at 7pm with a welcome get-together at the Frankonian restaurant 'Oskar' (Maximilianstrasse 33).

 The 10th Lorenz Kramer Memorial Lecture on 'Synchronization of spatial patterns: a matter of life or death' will be delivered this year by Alain Pumir (Laboratoire de Physique, ENS de Lyon, France) on Tuesday, October 11, in the afternoon.
 The Department of Physics at the University of Bayreuth recognizes in this way the outstanding contributions of the late Professor Lorenz Kramer to the focus subject "Nonlinear Physics" at Bayreuth (former lectures).

-In the evening of Tuesday, we will have a dinner at a restaurant in the center of Bayreuth.
+In the evening of Tuesday, we will have a dinner at the restaurant 'Engin's Ponte' (Opernstrasse 22-24) in the city center of Bayreuth.

 Posters & Contributed talks